How to Become a Personal Trainer

 What does a Personal Trainer do?

-2. Choose a Certification: Obtain a certification from a trusted organization, such as the National Academy of Sports Medicine (NASM) or the American Council on Exercise (ACE).
-Certifications validate your skills and knowledge.
+2. Earn a certification.
+Choose a reputable organization.
+Complete the required training and pass the certification exam.
+Popular choices include the National Academy of Sports Medicine (NASM) and the American Council on Exercise (ACE).

 How long does it take to become a Personal Trainer?